Table of Contents For This Section

 In 2010, when US unemployment was well above 9.5 percent, US companies created 1.4 million jobs overseas, according to the Economic Policy Institute.
 "Companies will go where there are fast-growing markets and big profits," Jeffrey Sachs, globalization expert and economist at Columbia University, told the Associated Press.
 "What's changed is that companies today are getting top talent in emerging economies, and the U.S. has to really watch out."

-Exporting labor or luring retirees abroad will probably never be a large-scale solution to the world’s economic problems.
-Too much immigration and dislocation cause alienation and social turmoil.
+Exporting labor will probably never be a large-scale solution to America's economic problems.
+Some countries in Asia readily accept that 10 percent or more of their workers need to live abroad, and send remittances back home to sustain their relatives.
+I don't think America could ever accept this.
+Historically, too much immigration and dislocation have caused alienation and social turmoil.
 But on a smaller scale, for internationally-oriented, open-minded citizens, especially those hungry for adventure, living abroad could be a fantastic alternative to dead-end jobs, declining wages, long-term unemployment, or retirement blues.

 Intimidated By Saudi Reputation